jaredly/myntax/Readme.md

+# Grammar grammar

+- rules that start with a lowercase letter are "lexical", meaning whitespace is *not* skipped.
+- rules that start with an uppercase letter are non-lexical, so non-newline whitespace is skipped
+- if you annotate a rule with `@ignoreNewlines(true)`, then newlines will also be skipped *recursively* until it gets to a rule that has `@ignoreNewlines(false)`.

 # Making a change to the core grammar type without too much fuss

 1. packTypes.re - duplicate the `Parsing` module into a module named `NewParsing`